WuerthPhoenix/tornado/src/tornado/icinga2_collector/doc/README.md

       --config-dir=/tornado-icinga2-collector/config
 ```

-In this example the Icinga2 Collector starts and reads
+In this example the Icinga2 Collector starts up and then reads
 the configuration from the _/tornado-icinga2-collector/config_ directory.